MavielS/MavielS/README.md

 I'm a passionate **Data Scientist** from **France** that loves learning new things.
 I'm mainly programming in **Python** 🐍 and I have degrees in Data Sciences and embedded systems ⚙️.

-Sometimes I write about my projects on my medium blog 📝, see my posts [here](https://medium.com/@sebastienmaviel) !
+Sometimes I write about my projects on my medium blog 📝, check my posts [here](https://medium.com/@sebastienmaviel) !

 You can find several Data Sciences projects: